qtumproject/qtumbook/part2/erc20-js.md

 ## Note On NodeJS Compatibility

 You'll need a version of `node` that supports [async/await](https://blog.risingstack.com/mastering-async-await-in-nodejs/).
-You should be ok if your version number is larger than 8.
+You should be ok if your version number is greater than 8.

 My version is 8.6 (nothing special about this version...):